AllCAPs788/Spotifly/README.md

 *  	160,000+ songs with 19 data points each
 *  	Good combination of qualitative points, binary options, and number ranges

-WHY ARE YOU INTERESTED:
+## What We're Here For:
-Music is a universal language that has withstood the test of time and is present in nearly all areas of the globe.
-Spotify is one of the top music platforms in the U.S. One thing that’s always interested me about music is how different the songs on the top of charts are; when I listen to Spotify’s top 50, I can expect to hear anything from pop to country or from rap to childrens within the span of 15 minutes.
+We know how much music moves each and every one of you.
+Spotify is one of the top music platforms in the U.S. And, Spotify is one top ways to reach that place music takes you.

 INSPIRATION: A dashboard page with multiple charts that update from the same data.